 A Reuters report claims that the Slovak government is indeed looking to invest 8.11 billion dollars in military modernisation programmes by 2030, with Defense spending expected to rise from 1.2 percent of the country’s GDP to 2 percent by 2024, as requested by NATO.

-Critics already fear that this delay will keep prolonging the country’s dependence on Russia, and this isn’t the first time talks have broken down.
+Critics in Slovakia already fear that this delay in replacing its MiG-29s will keep prolonging the country’s dependence on Russia, and this isn’t the first time talks have broken down.

 Slovakia had indeed been in talks with the Swedish government regarding the purchase of JAS-39 Gripen fighter jets for years, before the nationalist and Eurosceptic SNS coalition stalled the talks and invited new bidders, including Lockheed Martin, to the table.